Jia Chong: Family

 Jia Chong had a younger brother, Jia Hun (賈混), who held the title "Marquis of Yongping" (永平侯).
 Jia Hun had three sons, Jia Yi (賈彝), Jia Zun (賈遵) and Jia Mo (賈模), who served as officials under the Jin dynasty.

 Jia Chong's first wife, Li Wan (李婉), was a daughter of Li Feng, who was executed by Sima Shi in 254 for allegedly conspiring with the Wei emperor Cao Fang to unseat Sima Shi from power.
-At the point in time, Li Wan had already bore Jia Chong two daughters: Jia Bao (賈褒) and Jia Yu (賈裕).
+By that point in time, Li Wan had already bore Jia Chong two daughters: Jia Bao (賈褒) and Jia Yu (賈裕).
 As Jia Chong wanted to pledge his loyalty to Sima Shi, he divorced Li Wan, who was sent into exile.

 Jia Chong then married Guo Huai (郭槐), a niece of the Wei general Guo Huai (郭淮).
 Guo Huai bore Jia Chong two daughters as well: Jia Nanfeng and Jia Wu (賈午).
 She also bore him a son, Jia Limin (賈黎民), but her unusual jealousy and cruelty doomed her son.
 One day, when Jia Limin was still a toddler, Jia Chong returned home and caressed his son, who was being carried by his wet nurse.
 Guo Huai saw this and misinterpreted it as her husband having an affair with the wet nurse, so she killed the wet nurse.
 Jia Limin was so distressed by his wet nurse's death that he fell sick and died.
 Guo Huai bore Jia Chong another (unnamed) son later, but the entire tragedy repeated itself when Guo Huai suspected her son's wet nurse of having an affair with her husband.
 Jia Chong had no son left to succeed him when he died.